Eczbek/xieite/docs/math/farthestFrom.md

 # xieite::math::farthestFrom
-Declared in `<xieite/math/farthestFrom.hpp>`
+Defined in header `<xieite/math/farthestFrom.hpp>`

 <br/>

-Gets the value farthest from a target.
+Selects the value farthest from a target.

 <br/><br/>